laurentperrinet/laurentperrinet.github.io/content/slides/2024-04-17-phd-program-sparse-representations.md

 {{< figure src="https://i.imgflip.com/2lmff7.jpg" width="80%" >}}

 {{< speaker_note >}}
 Sparse coding is a technique used in signal processing and machine learning to represent data in a more concise and efficient manner.
 It aims to find a sparse representation of the data, which means representing the data with only a small number of non-zero coefficients or activations.
 In sparse coding, a set of basis functions or atoms is typically defined, and the goal is to find a linear combination of these atoms that best represents the input data.
 The coefficients of this linear combination are often constrained to be sparse, meaning that only a few of them are allowed to be non-zero.
-Sparse representations resulting from these processes have been successfully applied in various domains such as image processing, computer vision, and audio signal processing.
-It has shown promise in tasks such as noise reduction, compression, feature extraction, and pattern recognition.
-By capturing the essential structure and characteristics of the data in a sparse representation, sparse coding can help reduce redundancy and noise, and extract meaningful features for further analysis or processing.
 {{< /speaker_note >}}

 ---